 A sunburn is serious if it has large blisters, fever, chills or signs of infection such as pus or excessive swelling.
 In these cases, it is advisable to see a doctor for appropriate treatment.

-You don’t want to get burns all over your skin, do you?
+No one wants to get sunburned skin, right?
 Follow these tips and protect your skin from sun damage.